Conversations, Insights

 Starting September 1, 2025, businesses sending text messages to or from Texas must comply with important new regulations.
 These changes may apply to your business regardless of where you’re based — whether you’re in the United States or elsewhere around the globe.

-Below is a helpful guide outlining what is changing in Texas text messaging law and TCPA compliance, what actions you need to take, and where to find more resources.
+Below is a high-level outline regarding the Texas text messaging law, what actions you may need to take, and where to find more resources.

 Background

-These changes bring significant compliance responsibilities, and risks, for businesses who engage in text marketing with customers in Texas.
+These changes bring significant compliance responsibilities, and risks, for businesses that engage in text marketing with text message recipients in Texas.

 “Telephone solicitation” now includes texting

-Prior Texas telemarketing regulations were about unsolicited phone calls, but now, it officially covers text, graphic, and image messages, which includes communications sent via SMS, MMS, and RCS.
+Prior Texas telemarketing regulations addressed phone calls, but with this update, the law also covers text, graphic, and image messages, which includes communications sent via SMS, MMS, and RCS.

 👉 Learn more and register at the Texas Secretary of State website